|

 Michael Douglas and Sharon Stone.
 They both became among the biggest stars of

-the period, at the price of typecasting and some ridicule, but they probably
+the period, at the price of typecasting and some ridicule, though they probably

-didn't care too much, because Douglas got to handle just about every
+didn't mind too much, because Douglas got to handle just about every

 top-grossing female body in Hollywood, and Stone found an audience and a character